OldRacingCars.com

 6. Brabham BT23C [6] (Max Mosley): New to Max Mosley and entered for him by London Racing Team and then by Frank Williams Racing Cars in F2 in 1968.
 Sold to Peter Parnell (Bulawayo, Rhodesia) and raced in South African events in 1969.
 Then to Arnold Charlton (Sandton, Johannesburg, South Africa) for 1970 but crashed in practice at Roy Hesketh in March.
 Advertised as "recently rebuilt" and "immaculate" by Charlton in August 1970.
 Reported as sold back to the UK late in the year after repeated FVA problems.
 Just one week after Charlton's adverts stopped, D&A Shells (Stratford, East London) advertised a BT23C.
 Some time in late 1971 or early 1972 John Hardesty bought a BT23C from an east London dealer who told him that it had come back from South Africa.
 Chris Choat prepared the car for Hardesty and also raced it in libre racing.
 In October 1972, Choat was entered for a libre race at Silverstone in a green Brabham BT23C and he was mentioned racing it at Silverstone in March and July 1973.
 It can be assumed he was at other races during that period but too far down to be mentioned in reports.
 According to Hardesty, Choat destroyed the car when he crashed at Woodcote corner and bent it round a post.
 The car was broken up and the suspension went to Bobby Howlings.

 7. Brabham BT23 [3] (Xavier Perrot): Motor Racing Developments entry for Frank Gardner in 1967.
 To Squadra Tartaruga for Xavier Perrot (Zürich, Switzerland) to race in F2 in 1968.
 Retained early 1969 but damaged at Nürburgring 27 April by a Porsche landing on top of it.
 Sold via Jo Siffert in 1969 to Jacques Joliat (Porrentruy, Switzerland) who raced it in French and Swiss hillclimbs in 1970 and 1971, before replacing the FVA with a FVC for 1972.
 Unknown in 1973 and 1974, then to Michel Salvi (Malbuisson, France) and raced with a 1300cc Renault Gordini engine in 1975 and 1976.
 To Alain Ribager (Mulhouse, Alsace, France) in 1977, and raced by him until 1979.
 In 1980, Daniel Coquet raced a 1300cc Brabham a few times, and advertised it in October that year as a BT23 with 1300cc Renault engine.
 Then in 1981 and 1982, Jean-Pierre Mutel raced a Renault-engined BT23 which is very probably the same car.
 Found by Gérard Gamand in 1984 near Valence, France with March bodywork but still with a Renault engine.
-To Michel Champelovier 1989 then 'Hollinger' then Thierry De Mortier by 2006.
+To Michel Champelovier 1989 then Christian Hollinger (Lyon) then Thierry De Mortier by 2006.
 To Max Pearson (Queensland, Australia) 2010.

 8. Brabham BT23C [9] (Derek Bell): New to Church Farm Racing Team (Pagham, Sussex) for Derek Bell to race in F2 in 1968.
 Bell moved to the Ferrari F2 team in June 1968 and the car was raced by Jonathan Williams at Hockenheim, by Peter Westbury and Monza and then by Brian Hart for the rest of the season.
 Advertised in December 1968 and March 1969.
 Subsequent history unknown.

 9. Chevron B10 [F2.1] (Peter Gethin): Frank Lythgoe ran Chevron's first F2 car, the B10 chassis F2.1, at five early season races but the car was then dropped, re-emerging briefly when Frank Williams entered it for American Samuel Brown at Enna-Pergusa on 25 August (Speed World International 7 Sep 1968 p27).
 Brown crashed in practice and broke an upright, a spare part that Williams hadn't packed.
 The car was not seen again but is likely to have headed to the US where it is believed to be the car used by Horst Kwech (Gurnee, IL) in Formula A with a 2.7-litre Alfa V8.
 Subsequent history unknown.
 Patrick Jamin was reported to have this car in France in the late 1980s.
 From 1992 to 1997, this car was advertised by BB One Exports (Los Angeles, CA) but said to be located in France.
 In 2001, it was for sale by Giannandrea Calderazzo (Paris) and then said to be located in Italy.
 In 2005, the car was still in Italy and advertised by Autospeak.
+In November 2016, it was sold at RM Sotheby's Duemila Ruote auction in Milan, when it was said to be "under an order of seizure".
+Despite the auctioneers had little information about it, it sold for €76,000.

 10. McLaren M4A [200-22F] (Graeme Lawrence): This number is given for a Formula 2 car entered by Chequered Flag for Graeme Lawrence early in the 1968 season, then Frank Gardner and then Mike Walker.
 Likely to have been one of the four M4As advertised by Chequered Flag at the end of 1968.